MASangys/wikipedia.zh/Page/模块:Graph.md

 \-- ATTENTION: Please edit this code at <https://de.wikipedia.org/wiki/Modul:Graph> -- This way all wiki languages can stay in sync.
-Thank you\! -- -- Version History (_PLEASE UPDATE when modifying anything_): -- 2018-10-13 Fix browser color-inversion issues via \#54595d per [mw:Template:<Graph:PageViews>](https://zh.wikipedia.org/wiki/mw:Template:Graph:PageViews "wikilink") -- 2018-08-26 Use user-defined order for stacked charts -- 2018-02-11 Force usage of explicitely provided x minimum and/or maximum values, rotation of x labels -- 2017-08-09 Add showSymbols param to show symbols on line charts -- 2017-08-08 Added showSymbols param to show symbols on line charts -- 2016-05-16 Added encodeTitleForPath() to help all path-based APIs graphs like pageviews -- 2016-03-20 Allow omitted data for charts, labels for line charts with string (ordinal) scale at point location -- 2016-01-28 For maps, always use wikiraw:// protocol. <https://> will be disabled soon.
+Thank you\! -- -- Version History: -- 2016-01-09 _PLEASE UPDATE when modifying anything_ -- 2016-01-28 For maps, always use wikiraw:// protocol. <https://> will be disabled soon. -- 2016-03-20 Allow omitted data for charts, labels for line charts with string (ordinal) scale at point location -- 2016-05-16 Added encodeTitleForPath() to help all path-based APIs graphs like pageviews

 local p = {}

+local baseMapDirectory = "Module:Graph/"

 local function numericArray(csv)